YoushanLiu/PDS2SAC/README.md

 # PDS2SAC
-A matlab to convert PDS2 file format to SAC file format.
+A matlab script to convert PDS2 file format to SAC file format.
 It conducts preprocesses, such as rmean, detrend, bandpass, and downsampling.